vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 129

-bheda 1301, 1303; rule that has great antiquity 1152-53. the singular inoludes the ploral Mimārasībālaprakāśa of Saṅkara is a general one and so is the bhatta ( between 1550–1620 rule that a word importing a A. D.) 1195, 1221, 12250, male includes a female 1285;1 12400-41, 1252. rule that a doubt about the Minātijsakas : (vide under Cole exact meaning of a part of a brooke ): are strongly opposed passage may be removed by to holding that any part of relying on the remaining part the Veda is useless or mean of the passage 1240, 1285; rule ingless or pon-eternal 1255 ; about understanding words in Colebrooke said that disqui. the Veda and in Jai. in the sitions on Mimāıbsā bear & same selse as in popular usage certain resemblance to juri as far as possible 1239; rule dical questions, that the logic that words are to be taken in of the Minirhsā is the logie of the primary and not in a the law 1220; made a swee secondary sense 1989–90; rule ping generalization that the that the same word must not whole Veda is meant for sacri be used in two senses in the fices but, though they went samc sentence, 1292-93; rule too far, they had some grounds that where words like yava, for their theory, 991 ; the varāha, and vetasa have two word.
+bheda 1301, 1303; rule that has great antiquity 1152-53. the singular inoludes the ploral Mimārasībālaprakāśa of Śhaṅkara is a general one and so is the bhatta ( between 1550–1620 rule that a word importing a A. D.) 1195, 1221, 12250, male includes a female 1285;1 12400-41, 1252. rule that a doubt about the Minātijsakas : (vide under Cole exact meaning of a part of a brooke ): are strongly opposed passage may be removed by to holding that any part of relying on the remaining part the Veda is useless or mean of the passage 1240, 1285; rule ingless or pon-eternal 1255 ; about understanding words in Colebrooke said that disqui. the Veda and in Jai. in the sitions on Mimāıbsā bear & same selse as in popular usage certain resemblance to juri as far as possible 1239; rule dical questions, that the logic that words are to be taken in of the Minirhsā is the logie of the primary and not in a the law 1220; made a swee secondary sense 1989–90; rule ping generalization that the that the same word must not whole Veda is meant for sacri be used in two senses in the fices but, though they went samc sentence, 1292-93; rule too far, they had some grounds that where words like yava, for their theory, 991 ; the varāha, and vetasa have two word.
 Mimārsaka' occurs in meanings the meaning that the Mahābhāṣya 1156, Veda, Sāstra or usage of sistas | Mimāzhsākaustubha of Khanda attributes to them must be foll- deva, denies that Subhadra owed 1293-94; role that was the daughter of Vasudeva words of foreign origin like (though the Adiparya expre pika, nema, tāmarasa and sata ssly states that she was so.) that are in vogue in Sanskrit 1281n. are to be understood in the Mimātsā-Kośa of svāmi Kevala sense they bear in the foreign nanda-sarasvati in eight volum language 1294 ; rales about es ( five already published ), an interpretation of sentences encyclopedic work, 1990. i 1297 -1306; though M, rules Mimārsānyāyaprakāśa of Apa have been of considerable help deva (between 1610–1680 to Dharmasastra writers, it A. D.) 1199, 12260, 1228n, should not be supposed that 1235n ( on bhāvanā), 1237n, the applicntion of M. rales is 12452-470, 1250 ( enumerates easy or always enables scho- eight faults of Vikalpa ), 1254n lars to arrive at certain and (on Sannipatyopakāraka and definite conclusions 1334–36; ārādupakāraka), 12959, 1315n was very oritioal about sustis 160 and usages 1372; word M. Mimāmsā-paribhāṣa of Kropa

 17